rohithegde/rohithegde.github.com/_posts/2021-07-25-ckad-preparation.md

 - I used the "Flag questions" button to flag 4 questions which I wanted to check out later.
 I got stuck with one of them and the other 3 had too many requirements for a low weightage.
 - I was able to wrap up around 14 questions at 60 minute mark(including the flagged 4 which I didnt work on for now).
 At the 100 min mark I was done with the rest.
 So I had 20 min to go back to the flagged questions.
 I was able to resolve 2 of them and partially resolve 1 more.
 At the end of the exam, I had attempted 98% weightage worth of questions.
 - I had to fill a survey on myself and nature of the exam after this (no impact on the exam results).
 - At the end of the exam, I felt a bit disoriented since there was no pass/fail status.
 The results would be sent out in 24 hrs or so.
+It was going to be a long wait....
 - At the 24 hour mark, I got my results - I had cleared it.
 Going through the portal I discovered I had got 82%.
 Happy with the score though I was wondering why I didnt reach the 90% mark.
 Probably got a bit careless with the spelling of some given resource names.

 ## Tips for the exam